Scott Market – Bogyoke Aung San Market in Yangon Myanmar

 » About Scott Market

 The Scott Market Yangon is actually former name of Bogyoke Aung San Market but it’s more familiar to tourists when they want to search to learn about it.
-As a major bazaar situated in Pabedan township in central Yangon, the Scott antique market is voted as a must-see place for a Yangon tourism journey.
+As a major bazaar situated in Pabedan township in central Yangon, the Scott antique market is voted as a must-see place for all Yangon Tours.

 Visiting this Burmese market, visitors will see its colonial architecture as well as inner cobblestone streets surrounded by antique, Burmese handicraft and jewellery shops, art galleries, and clothing stores.
 It is also a popular black market location to exchange currency.
 A number of stores for local shoppers, selling medicine, foodstuffs, garments and foreign goods are available here.
 Thanks to the authentic indigenous feature, the market is now an attractive Yangon market where visitors have the best local experience.